 This fee is for the processing of CEU requests and maintenance of the student’s file

 with Western Kentucky University.
-A Transcript can be obtained by sending a written request to Continuing Education
+A Transcript can be obtained by sending a written request to Lifelong Learning with

-- If the seminar fee is to be charged to the participants and collected by Continuing Education, the CEU fee will be added into the advertised price and no billing is necessary.
+- If the seminar fee is to be charged to the participants and collected by Lifelong Learning, the CEU fee will be added into the advertised price and no billing is necessary.

 - If the Department/Sponsor is collecting the fees or paying the costs of the seminar, a bill will be sent to the Department/Sponsor after the CEU forms are processed.